Tobias Harris Is the NBA's Swiss Army Knife

 Harris didn't go to Philadelphia with the mindset of feeling his way through the team.
 Rather, he wanted to leave an imprint: In his first 10 games with the Sixers, he scored 20 points or more eight times.
 He's second on the team with 18.2 points per game.
 (Joel Embiid is averaging 27.5 points per game) But his impact is felt beyond his ability to score.
 He has created numerous opportunities thanks to his hustle in transition.
 He moves well without the ball, particularly with Simmons at the point, and is timely in his cuts in the paint in half-court sets.

-“Energy finds the ball,” Brown says.
-“I don’t call his number a bunch—and I will as this thing starts to heat up [towards the playoffs]—and he still finds a way to put his thumbprint on a scoresheet.
-He finds a way to create his own shots.”
+"Energy finds the ball," Brown says.
+"I don't call his number a bunch—and I will as this thing starts to heat up [toward the playoffs]—and he still finds a way to put his thumbprint on a scoresheet.
+He finds a way to create his own shots."

 Drummond isn't surprised that Harris has already won the respect of the Sixers players and coaches.